 For Pipe Slides, Equipment Supports, Architectural and Bridge Applications

-RILOAD is a bearing material which is made by molding TFE on each side and completely through a sheet of perforated stainless steel.
-RILOAD combines the sliding properties of TFE with the strength and rigidity of steel.
+RILOAD is a bearing material which is made by molding PTFE on each side and completely through a sheet of perforated stainless steel.
+RILOAD combines the sliding properties of PTFE with the strength and rigidity of steel.

 Riload Bearing Pads Provide These Distinct Benefits: